-Overview: Aged care advocacy
+Overview: aged care advocacy

 Seniors Rights Service offers aged care advocacy to people using in-home and residential aged care services.
 If something goes wrong, Seniors Rights Service can guide you in raising your concerns with your service provider.

 Seniors Rights Service provides free, confidential support and advocacy for anyone receiving Commonwealth-funded aged care services.
-We promote the rights of older people to aged care service providers.
+We also promote the rights of older people to aged care service providers.

 What is aged care advocacy?

 Aged care advocacy means offering information to people receiving aged care services about their rights and responsibilities, and assisting them to uphold their rights.

 If you are concerned about any aspect of your aged care or services and you want to speak to someone about this, Seniors Rights Service is available to help you.

 An aged care advocate can speak on your behalf, when you feel disadvantaged, in a way that represents your best interests.